basetenlabs/truss/docs/develop/base-images.md

 ```
 # Generate and pushing to dockerhub all images with version tag v0.2.2
+# Note that this requires access to a specific dockerhub account,
+# which is not available publicly.
 poetry run bin/generate_base_images.py  --version-tag v0.2.2 --push
 ```